-The QU Scholarship is for Arizona LGBT youth attending a college, university or vocational school in Arizona.
+The QU Scholarship is for Arizona LGBTQ+ youth attending a college, university or vocational school in Arizona.
 Along with a monetary award of up to $10,000, QU Scholars enjoy the support of a team of academic, professional and service mentors.

-If you are planning to start college or vocational training in Arizona in Fall 2018, or are currently attending such a school and will be enrolled through Spring 2020, the QU Scholarship may be for you.
+If you are planning to start college or vocational training in Arizona in Fall 2020, or are currently attending such a school and will be enrolled through Spring 2022, the QU Scholarship may be for you.

 After applying through the Arizona Community Foundation website, top applicants will be invited to an interview.

-Two QU Scholars will be chosen for 2018.
+Two QU Scholars will be chosen for 2020.
 At least one Scholar will be selected from youth participating actively in one-n-ten programs.
 Youth not connected with one-n-ten are also encouraged to apply.

 Your scholarship award is earned in four $2500 allotments.